glauberrleite/lexicanalytics/README.md

 4. Take a look at the file "build.xml" inside the "build" directory (a comprehensive xml file that may have no problems, some people across the web experienced resources issues but didn't notice something like that in this project until now);
 5. Right click on it and choose "Run As" followed by "Ant Build";
 6. After the procedure the distribution jar is inside the "dist" directory (within "build").

-_Notice that the jar file needs the "libs" directory to correctly function!
-So Distribute the jar file with the "libs" directory in the same path!_

 ## License